ENCCS/vasp-best-practices/content/fcc_Si_DOS.md

     ./plotdos.sh

-it produces the two files "dos.dat" and "plotfile", it also automatically starts gnuplot (Tetralith) or produces an image "optics.png" (MeluXina).
+it produces the two files "dos.dat" and "plotfile", it also automatically starts gnuplot (Tetralith) or produces an image "optics.png" (LEONARDO).

-For more advanced functionalities and lots of different options, one can instead use `p4vasp` (Tetralith) or `py4vasp` (MeluXina, Tetralith)
+For more advanced functionalities and lots of different options, one can instead use `p4vasp` (Tetralith) or `py4vasp` (Tetralith, local computer)

  ````{tabs}
   ```{group-tab} Tetralith